michaelalfaro/alfaro-lab/_pages/home.md

 permalink: /
 ---

-We are a small, dynamic group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+The Alfaro lab in [Ecology and Evolutionary Biology](https://www.eeb.ucla.edu/) at [UCLA](http://www.ucla.edu/) studies macroevolution and biodiversity.
+We seek to reconstruct the Tree of Life for fishes and other organisms and investigate the causes of diversification.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >